Oregon Vortex

 The Oregon Vortex is a roadside attraction that opened to tourists in 1930, located on Sardine Creek in Gold Hill, Oregon, in the United States.
 It consists of a number of interesting effects, which are gravity hill optical illusions, but which the attraction's proprietors propose are the result of paranormal properties of the area.

+The attraction is temporarily closed following damage caused by flooding of nearby Sardine Creek in March 2025, which overflowed its banks, sending water through parts of the property and leaving mud, debris, and structural damage to the facility; the owners aim to reopen in March 2027.